IConanEdogawa/ShopMicroServices/README.md

 # My Project

-This is my first Microservices project where I <br>I use CQRS pattern for design.
+This is my first Microservices project where <br>I use CQRS pattern for design.

 ## Screenshots